Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 Quick answer

-Meridian detects the behavioral signature of a revenge trade — rapid re-entry, accelerating pace, escalating size — the moment it appears, and enforces cooldowns, typed acknowledgments, entry blocking, or broker disconnect before the next impulsive trade reaches the order window.
+Meridian detects the behavioral signature of a revenge trade — rapid re-entry, accelerating pace, escalating size — the moment it appears, and enforces cooldowns, typed acknowledgments, entry blocking, or broker disconnect before the next impulsive trade reaches the market.

 The problem